Learning Dynamic Abstract Representations for Sample-Efficient Reinforcement Learning: Introduction

 This approach is related to research on abstraction for reinforcement learning and on abstraction refinement for model checking~\cite{dams2018abstraction,clarke2000counterexample} (a detailed survey of related work is presented in the next section).
 However, unlike existing streams of work, we develop a process that automatically generates conditional abstractions, where the final abstraction on the set of values of a variable can depend on the specific values of other variables.
+For instance, Fig. \ref{fig:grid-mdp-taxi} displays a taxi world where for different values of the state variables (destination and passengers locations), meaningful conditional abstractions are constructed for the taxi location.
+A meaningful abstraction provides greater details in the taxi-location variable around the passenger location when the taxi needs to pick up a passenger (Fig. \ref{fig:grid-mdp-taxi} (middle)).
+When the taxi has the passenger, the abstraction should show greater details around the destination (Fig. \ref{fig:grid-mdp-taxi}(right)).
 Furthermore, our approach goes beyond the concept of counter-example driven abstraction refinement to consider the reward function as well as stochastic dynamics, and it uses measures of dispersion such as the standard deviation of Q-values to drive the refinement process.
 The main contributions of this paper are mechanisms for building conditional abstraction trees that help compute and represent such abstractions, and the process of interleaving RL episodes with phases of abstraction and refinement.
 Although this process could be adapted to numerous RL algorithms, we focus on developing and investigating it with Q-learning in this paper.

-The presented approach for conditional abstractions for RL (CA+RL) can be thought of as a dynamic abstraction scheme because the refinement is tied to the dispersion of Q-values based on the agent's evolving policy during learning.
+The presented approach for dynamic abstractions for RL (\alg) can be thought of as a dynamic abstraction scheme because the refinement is tied to the dispersion of Q-values based on the agent's evolving policy during learning.
 It provides adjustable degrees of compression \citep{abel2016near} where the aggressiveness of abstraction can be controlled by tuning the definition of variation in the dispersion of Q-values.
-Extensive empirical evaluation on multiple domains and problems shows that this approach automatically learns abstractions that effectively draw out similarities across the state space, yield powerful sample efficiency in learning and show that a Q-learning based RL agent enhanced with our approach for dynamically computing abstractions can significantly outperform state-of-the-art RL approaches.
+Extensive empirical evaluation on multiple domains and problems shows that this approach automatically learns abstract representations that effectively draw out similarities across the state space, and yield powerful sample efficiency in learning.
+Comparative evaluation shows that Q-learning based RL agents enhanced with our approach outperform state-of-the-art RL approaches in both discrete and continuous domains while learning meaningful abstract representations.